-Depending on the location your camp is being held, your camp director will notify you with any special instructions for dropping off and picking up your child.
+Your camp director will notify you with any special instructions for dropping off and picking up your child that may be specific or unique to your camp’s location.
 To ensure the safety of the students, Camp Directors and their assistants will be present during this time.

-What if child gets sick or injured during a camp?
+What if my child gets sick or injured during a camp?